-Epidemiological evidence suggests that patients with both hypopituitarism and adult-onset growth hormone deficiency (AGHD) have an increased risk of cardiovascular disease.^{1-3} This higher risk of cardiovascular disease may be related to changes in body composition and lipid profiles,^{4,5} abnormal vasculature with a carotid intimal thickness greater than that in patients without AGHD, and reduced aortic distensibility.^{6-8} In addition, patients with AGHD have a lower exercise capacity than normal sex- and age-matched individuals, and their maximal oxygen uptake is reduced by about 25%.^{9,10}
+Epidemiological evidence suggests that patients with both hypopituitarism and adult-onset growth hormone deficiency (AGHD) have an increased risk of cardio-vascular disease.
+This higher risk of cardiovascular disease may be related to changes in body composition and lipid profiles, abnormal vasculature with a carotid intimal thickness greater than that in patients without AGHD, and reduced aortic distensibility.
+In addition, patients with AGHD have a lower exercise capacity than normal sex- and age-matched individuals, and their maximal oxygen uptake is reduced by about 25%.
+9,10

-Although several studies have been performed to evaluate the effects of GH replacement on cardiac indices in patients with AGHD,11-22 whether GH replacement therapy has any direct favourable effects on cardiac function remains unclear.
+Although several studies have been performed to evaluate the effects of GH replacement on cardiac indices in patients with AGHD, 11-22 whether GH replacement therapy has any direct favourable cardiac on function unclear.
 This lack of clarity is mainly due to limitations in trial designs (absence of control groups and small sample sizes) and the use of supraphysiological GH doses.23 Cardiac magnetic resonance imaging (CMR) has been proposed as the gold standard method with which to minimise the inaccuracy of cardiac imaging obtained by conventional ultrasonic echocardiography,^{24-26} which could be an additional confounding factor to consider when a lack of response to GH therapy is encountered.
-The advantage of CMR versus standard echocardiography is that CMR allows for noninvasive, high-resolution, direct, sensitive, reproducible, and accurate evaluation of the anatomy, ventricular function, myocardial morphology, and tissue damage in a single setting, avoiding geometrical assumptions.^{27-29} CMR has been used to investigate a variety of cardiomyopathies, especially hypertrophic cardiomyopathy, in addition to Turner syndrome and Marfan syndrome.^{24,30-32} In contrast to echocardiography, CMR is not limited by acoustic windows and has inter-study superior reproducibility, making it valuable for initial assessment and longitudinal follow-up of patients.27 Arrhythmias and an inability to hold the breath are not contraindications for CMR but can lead to a suboptimal study outcomes.
+The advantage of CMR versus standard echocardiography is that CMR allows for noninvasive, high-resolution, direct, sensitive, reproducible, and accurate evaluation of the anatomy, ventricular function, myocardial morphology, and tissue damage in a single setting, avoiding geometrical assumptions.
+27-29 CMR has been used to investigate a variety of cardiomyopathies, especially hypertrophic cardiomyopathy, in addition to Turner syndrome and Marfan syndrome.
+24,30-32 In contrast to echocardiography, CMR is not limited by acoustic windows and has superior inter-study reproducibility, making it valuable for initial assessment and longitudinal follow-up of patients.27 Arrhythmias and an inability to hold the breath are not contraindications for CMR but can lead to a suboptimal study outcomes.
 However, implanted defibrillators, pacemakers, and generally any metallic implant are considered absolute contraindications for this technique.